alirezakazemipour/PPO-RND/README.md

                         continue previous tries.

 ```
-- **In order to train the agent with default arguments , execute the following command** (You may change the number of workers and the einterval based on your desire.):
+- **In order to train the agent with default arguments, execute the following command** (You may change the number of workers and the interval based on your desire.):
 ```shell
 python3 main.py --n_workers=128 --interval=100
 ```